eye1994/snake-game-reason/README.md

 Snake Game
 ---

-Snake game build using ReasonML and the Reprocessing Library
+Snake game build using ReasonML and the Reprocessing Library for learning purpose
 - [Demo](https://eye1994.github.io/snake-game-reason/)